 Studied at Slade School of Fine Art University College London UK, Exeter College of Art and Design UK, The University of the Arts, Hochschule für Bildende Künste Städelschule, Frankfurt am Main Germany, and Watford College of Art and Design UK.

 AKA @dyslexicRant on twitter

 @bahariermichelle on Instagram

 “The making of the work is the part that excites me.
 I have made sinks that talk and water that gets sets on fire.
 My work happens outside and inside of the gallery, such as “Shop Till You Drop”, at Peckham Women’s Centre, or “Lenons On Sale Again”, in Jaffa Tel-Aviv, Israel.
-Here I worked on an installation with my brother Daniel Baharier (also an artist), where we took over a co-education centre that taught both Arabs and Israelis.
-This piece coincided with the death of Yitzhak Rabin.
-I run Psychogeography walks in the style lead by the Flaneuse ‘Women walk the City’ As founder of CoolTan Arts I lead the Largactyl Shuffle‘
+I’ve collaborated with Daniel Baharier (an artist and also my brother) on an installation, where we took over a co-education centre that taught both Arabs and Israelis, coinciding with the death of Yitzhak Rabin.

-Baharier is Artist in residence at Sharp Gallery, Brixton, run by the Mausdely hospital.
-Her work was exhibited at The Museum of the Mind 2019/20 where the piece Miss Havishams wedding dress was put on show.
+Baharier is Artist in Residence at Sharp Gallery, Brixton, run by the Maudsley hospital.
+Her work was exhibited at The Museum of the Mind 2019/20 where the piece Miss Havisham‘s wedding dress was put on show.

 Baharier is featured in ‘The Postcard Project, 2020′

 Her work was chosen to be exhibited in Vigo this year as part of Covid exchange.

 Baharier also publishes blogs regularly for Disability Arts Online.
 National Survivors Network funded a series of live streaming and psychogeography and videos in 2020.